Education and schools in Austria are generally considered to be of a good standard and on par with other prominent European countries.

 Special-needs education in Austria

-Special schools educate disabled children through a variety of methods depending on the disability by means of small learner groups, specially trained teachers, curricula which pay attention to the respective disabilities and special methods and materials.
+Special schools educate disabled children using various methods depending on their disability.
+These methods include small learner groups, specially trained teachers, curricula that pay attention to the respective disabilities, and special methods and materials.

-Education in special schools covers the whole period of compulsory schooling.
-After academic education, a pre-vocational year takes place in special schools, during which learners are supported in the transition period from school to the labour market.
+Special schools provide education throughout compulsory schooling.
+After academic education, special-needs schools offer a pre-vocational year, during which learners are supported in the transition period from school to the labour market.

 Tutors are widely used in Austria to improve and assist children's schooling.
-Tutors might be employed to assist in specific subjects such as maths or science, or expat parents will often hire a tutor to improve their child's German language proficiency.
-Tutors are further used in preparation for important exams or for university entrance exams.
+They might be employed to assist children in more complex and specific subjects such as maths or science.

-Newcomers to Austria might also find that their child may benefit from having a guiding hand in navigating a new school system or just to build some confidence.
-Top private tuition companies include GoStudent and TeacherOn.
+As a newcomer to Austria, you may also find that your child may benefit from a guiding hand in navigating the new school system or just to build some confidence.
+Top private tuition companies in Austria include GoStudent and TeacherOn.

 Expat Health Insurance